jchelly/LightconeIO/README.md

 is split over.
 However, it may be desirable to reduce the number of files if they're stored on a file system optimized for small numbers of large files.

-The script bin/lightcone_io_combine_maps.py can be used to combine the maps for each shell into a single HDF5 file.
-This script is parallelized using mpi4py and can be run as follows:
+The module lightcone_io.combine_maps can be used to combine the maps for each shell into a single HDF5 file.
+This code is parallelized using mpi4py and can be run as follows:

 ```
 input_dir=./lightcones/
 output_dir=./indexed_lightcones/

-mpirun python3 -m mpi4py \
+mpirun python3 -m mpi4py -m lightcone_io.combine_maps.py \
-    lightcone_io_combine_maps.py ${input_dir} ${output_dir} lightcone0 lightcone1 ...
+       ${input_dir} ${output_dir} lightcone0 lightcone1 ...
 ```

 This will process all shells for the specified lightcones.